Ben-Voris/Hunters-Island-2025/docs/README.md

 Saw a lot of loons today.
 One pair let us paddle within 6 feet.

 Tonight, we finished the last of the tequila and switched to bourbon.
 And we had our first backpacker meal.
 As before, they are calories.
 They have reduced the sodium but have not improved the taste.
 Royce had a take on Spanish Rice called *Italian Style Pepper Steak* that he found particularly reprehensible.
 I found it boring but edible.
+The toasted pecans and the slight caramel flavor of the Leslie bars goes very well with bourbon.

 Good day and good weather.
 Paddling was challenging enough to keep me focused.
 The wind forced me to paddle on one side for long stretches, which was tiring.